silverstripe-archive/silverstripe-personalisation/README.md

 can use to define the rules.
 The properties are organised into a namespace.
 Some properties are predefined by the module, but typically a site will introduce new properties, via custom context handlers or via the tracker.

-The module implements basic tracking, and can be made to use the session, a member login or a tracking cookie to track a user's actions on the site.
+The module implements basic **tracking**, and can be made to use the session, a member login or a tracking cookie to track a user's actions on the site.
 The tracker exposes a simple API that lets the developer manipulate and query the information stored in the tracker.

+The key interfaces and classes are:

+ *	ContextProvider - the key interface that supports retrieving property values for personalisation decision making.
+ *	DefaultContextProvider - a default implementor of ContextProvider, and designed to be good for a wide range of uses.
+ 		It is anticipated that this will be used on all sites that have the module.
+It's behaviour can be extended with handlers.
+ *	Tracker - the key interface for tracking behaviour.
+Generally this is called for writing only; reading is usually performed through DefaultContextProvider, which asks the tracker for properties when it needs them.
+ *	TrackingStore - the key interface that needs to be implemented by anything that can store tracking information.
+ 		This includes rquerying, storing and getting metadata.
+ *	DefaultTrackingStore - a simple implementor of TrackingStore that is suitable for tracking on smaller scale (e.g.

 ## Status